SMarquis85/C18-SOCIALNETAPI/README.md

   ## Final Work Review

 **"Always leave the code a little cleaner than when you found it."**  This action was applied to ALL JAVASCRIPT files.
-To create this assignment, I used Lawrence Wilson's Audiobook, Cathy Tanimura's book on SQL.
+To create this assignment, I used Lawrence Wilson's Audiobook.
 References we're found on Google, multiple websites including W3Schools, DEV, GitHub, Insomnia and Tutorialspoint.
 YouTube was helpful as well as all ZOOM recordings (of previous classes).
 Looks much cleaner, organised and easier to find what you are looking for.
 I also received the help of my tutor, Erik Hoversten.
 Erik helped for Insomnia as I needed guidance to crfeated my walkthrough video.

 > **(CARL-VIRT-FSF-PT-04-2023, Challenge 18 / README.md 2023)**

 > **(JavaScript Full Stack Developers, Lawrence Wilson; Audiobook (2023) 6hrs and 29mins. )**

-> **(SQL for Data Analysis: Advanced Techniques for Transforming Data into Insights, Cathy Tanimura; 1st edition (Oct.
-19th 2021) 357 pages.)**

 ## Walkthrough Video: